OrleansContrib/OrleansShardedStorage/README.md

 ```

-Options are available to override the Table name.
-The table will be created on startup.
+Options are available to override the Table (or Container name if using Blobs) name.

+The table/ container will be created on startup.

+## How it works

 The sharding works by taking a hash of the grainreference and using a modulus of that to work out where to store information for that grain.